-Putting psychological health front and centre of prioritizing your people
+Putting psychological health front and center

 People’s psychological health and well-being in the workplace is firmly on the workplace agenda.
 BSI’s Global Head, Health, Safety and Well-being, Kate Field (CMIOSH) explains why.

 Many of the definitions of well-being reflect that it is about more than physical health, it’s about how we feel, our expectations and sense of fulfilment.
 This is reflected in the most recent definition of well-being at work from the new international standard of psychological health and safety at work: ISO 45003 “fulfilment of the physical, mental and cognitive needs and expectations of a worker related to their work”.